Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

 ```
 There we have it, HTTP requests with Elmish in an idiomatic F# API.
 By this time, I hope we have gained a better understanding applying HTTP in Elmish applications but more importantly how to work with Javascript callbacks and turn them into F# `async` expressions.

-Now that we seen how to implement a simple HTTP request, we are only scratching the surface of the full API provided by `XMLHttpRequest`, you might have the idea of implementing a nice F#/Fable library that covers that API but yours truly has already done it for you, so sit back, relax and enjoy [Fable.SimpleHttp](https://github.com/Zaid-Ajaj/Fable.SimpleHttp).
+Now that we seen how to implement a simple HTTP request, we are only scratching the surface of the full API provided by `XMLHttpRequest`, you might have the idea of implementing a nice F#/Fable library that covers that API but yours truly has already done it for you, let us take a look at [Fable.SimpleHttp](https://github.com/Zaid-Ajaj/Fable.SimpleHttp) for working with HTTP.

 ### Introducing `Fable.SimpleHttp`